 After Spain, I’ll be heading east through France, Belgium, Holland, and Germany.
 I also plan on making a few stops in Sweden and Austria.
 Overall, this trip will last about three months, after which I plan on going to New Zealand and Australia.
 I have no dates and no itinerary for any of this, though.
 I don’t really travel with a plan, and I’ll move as fast or slow as I feel is necessary.
 This trip is going to allow me to see many of the people I haven’t seen in years while seeing a few new countries along the way.

 But what really excites me is what I plan to do with this trip.
 One of my failings has always been a lack of notes.
 I recently tried to write a post on Edinburgh only to realize I forgot all the interesting stories and my journal was a little short on details.
 Not this time, though.
 This time I plan on writing a lot more down and uncovering more facts and stories for the blog posts.
 It’s time to take the writing to a whole new level.

 More importantly it’s time to, in the words of Emril, “kick it up a notch.”
-Pretty soon you will be seeing video blog entries on this site.
-I have no idea how to use my camcorder yet but once I figure that out, you can expect a lot of videos.
-I plan on shooting destination videos- mini travel shows about different cities.
-I’m also toying with the idea of creating a running documentary on long term travel.
-I’d like to interview various travelers along the way and talk about why we go, what we do, and the experience we have.
-The logistics of that just need to be figured out.
+Pretty soon you’ll be seeing video blog entries on this site.
+I have no idea how to use my camcorder yet, but once I figure that out, you can expect a lot of videos.
+I plan on shooting destination videos—mini travel shows about different cities.
+I’m also toying with the idea of creating a running documentary on long-term travel.
+I’d like to interview various travelers along the way and talk about why we go, what we do, and the experiences we have.
+I just need to figure out the logistics of that.

-While I’ve had fun coming home, I’m a perpetual nomad- traveling is in my DNA.
-I am ready to finally hit the road again.
-Two months is a long time for me to be still and I’m looking forward to unearthing some more of the secrets this big planet has to offer.
+While I’ve had fun coming home, I’m a perpetual nomad.
+Traveling is in my DNA.
+I’m ready to finally hit the road again.
+Two months is a long time for me to be still, and I’m looking forward to unearthing some more of the secrets this big planet has to offer.

 See you from across the pond!